-It is highly encouraged to plan your course schedule with your academic EHS advisor to ensure that you
+It is highly encouraged to plan your course schedule with your academic EHS advisor to ensure that you complete all requirements within your expected time frame.

 All EHS core curriculum requirements (listed above) including BIOL 207 and BIO 208 must be passed with a grade of C- or higher and may not be taken on a pass/fail basis.